mnahkies/openapi-code-generator/packages/openapi-code-generator/README.md

 ```

 ## Server Examples

 Currently, there is a single server template: `typescript-koa`

 Support for `express` or other frameworks may be added in future.

 ### Typescript Koa

 The `typescript-koa` template outputs scaffolding code that handles the following:

 - Building a [@koa/router](https://www.npmjs.com/package/@koa/router) instance with all routes in the openapi specification
 - Generating types and runtime schema parsers for all request parameters/bodies and response bodies
 - Generating types for route handlers that receive validated inputs, and have return types that are additionally validated at runtime prior to sending the response
-- Actually starting the server and binding to a port
+- (Optionally) Actually starting the server and binding to a port

 See [integration-tests/typescript-koa](../../integration-tests/typescript-koa) for more samples.

 Dependencies:

 ```shell
 yarn add @nahkies/typescript-koa-runtime @koa/cors @koa/router koa koa-body zod
 yarn add --dev @types/koa @types/koa__router
 ```

 Running:

 ```shell
 yarn openapi-code-generator \
   --input ./openapi.yaml \